kbrbe/beltrans-data-integration/data-sources/bnf/README.md

 1. Obtain BnF IDs of persons with Belgian nationality (used to filter later)
 2. Obtain BnF publication IDs of publications between 1970 and 2020 (used to filter later)\*
+3. Obtain BnF publication IDs of publications with Belgian author, illustrator or scenarist
-3. Obtain BnF publication IDs of French/Dutch, Dutch/French tanslations from an advanced search in the BnF catalog (used to filter later)
+4. Obtain BnF publication IDs of French/Dutch, Dutch/French tanslations from an advanced search in the BnF catalog (used to filter later)
-4. Obtain BELTRANS-relevant BnF publication data by filtering the BnF editions dump with IDs obtained in step 1-3
+5. Obtain BELTRANS-relevant BnF publication data by filtering the BnF editions dump with IDs obtained in step 1-3

-\*this filter can also be applied as part of the advanced catalog search of step 3
+\*this filter can also be applied as part of the advanced catalog search of step 4

 ## 1. BnF IDs of Belgians

 We assume the property `http://rdfvoab.info/ElementsGr2/countryAssociatedWithThePerson` refers to the nationality of a person.
-Then we use the script `get-subjects.py` to filter the RDF/XML dump of person authors.
+Then we use the script `get-subjects.py` to filter the RDF/XML dump of person authors (`person-authors` folder containing the BnF contributions dump `5.1GB`)

+* input: BnF person-authors dump `5.1GB`
+* output: BnF Belgian person IDs `belgian-contributors.csv` `1.1MB`

 ```bash